Six Unknown Europe Street Art Hot Spots

 There is no shortage of appreciations in the Graffiti art of Rotterdam.
 If you ever plan to visit Rotterdam, be sure to check the most popular piece from Horoiwa, named as Cryptic Duality.
 You may also take a walk along the vibrant Noorderkanaalweg.
 Several tours take place in the city to welcome more number of tourists every year.

 - Milan, Italy:

-Italy is the hub of artists and world class street art.
+Italy is the hub of artists and world-class street art.
 From graffiti to sculptures, you have an array of marvelous street art to experience.
 Other surprises like the 3D objects and illusionary effects in the street art of Milan will leave you hypnotized.
-If you get carried away with the weather, enjoy some time at The Don Gallery, a must visit place for street art exhibitions.
-Other attractions to consider are the lively cartoon images, open terrace and colorful walls constructed at the museum of Spazio Wow.
+If you get carried away with the weather, enjoy some time at The Don Gallery, a must-visit place for street art exhibitions.
+Other attractions to consider are the lively cartoon images, open terrace and colourful walls constructed at the museum of Spatio Wow.

 - Marseille, France:

 France’s is the second largest and, perhaps, the most renowned city, known for its magnificent street art.
 Consider the whole district of Cours Julien, which is full of artists and musicians.
 Unlike some other places, Marseille has theme based street art, which helps the country to stick to its cultural base.
 It has also been voted as European Capital of Culture in 2013.

 Although, not many visitors come to Granada, it has been declared a UNESCO World Heritage Site, which makes it more famous for its realistic street art scenes.
 If you are planning to take a tour for the street art, check out the details of the Street Art and Caves Tour.
 You will find noticeable pieces, graffiti artwork, and much more interesting stuff to feel amazed about.
 The tours are usually free in Granada; however, tipping is accepted in some places.